-The flu is a contagious respiratory illness caused by influenza virus.
-The virus spreads through person-to-person contact and droplets made when infected people cough, sneeze or talk.
-These droplets can be inhaled directly or picked up on common surfaces, making good hand hygiene another crucial component in keeping the flu at bay.
+The flu is a contagious respiratory illness caused by the influenza virus.
+The virus spreads through person-to-person contact.
+It also spreads through droplets infected people make when they cough, sneeze or talk.
+These droplets can be inhaled directly or picked up on common surfaces.

-Generally causing mild to severe illness, flu can lead to death.
-It is particularly dangerous in very young children, older adults and people with chronic health conditions.
+Every year healthy individuals suffer complications from the flu that lead to hospitalizations or death.
+While the flu generally causes mild to severe illness, it is particularly dangerous in very young children, older adults and people with chronic health conditions.

 When is flu season?

-Flu season starts in the fall before peaking around the end of December.
+Flu season starts in the fall and peaks around December through February.
 Sanford Health vaccinates patients from September through the end of May.

 - What you need to know about the flu and the flu vaccine